danny-avila/LibreChat/README.md

 - npm
 - Node.js >= 19.0.0
 - MongoDB installed or [MongoDB Atlas](https://account.mongodb.com/account/login) (required if not using Docker)
+    - MongoDB does not support older ARM CPUs like those found in Raspberry Pis.
+However, you can make it work by setting MongoDB's version to mongo:4.4.18 in docker-compose.yml, the most recent version compatible with
 - [Docker (optional)](https://www.docker.com/get-started/)
 - [OpenAI API key](https://platform.openai.com/account/api-keys)
 - BingAI, ChatGPT access tokens (optional, free AIs)